bloominstituteoftechnology/Redux-Swapi/README.md

 import { applyMiddleware, createStore } from 'redux';
 ```

-* We're going to use `applyMiddleware` to inject middlware into the store, specifically we'll add the `redux-thunk` and `redux-logger` middleware packages.
+* We're going to use `applyMiddleware` to inject middleware into the store, specifically we'll add the `redux-thunk` and `redux-logger` middleware packages.

 ## redux-thunk